Managing tables and directories

 - Configure the table TTL parameters:

 - Column.
-Select the column whose value will be used to calculate the lifetime of the rows.
+Select the column whose value will be used to calculate the lifetime of rows.

 - Lifetime.
-Specify the lifetime of the table rows.
+Specify the lifetime of table rows.

 - Unit.
-Select a unit of measurement for the table row lifetime you specified.
+Select the measurement unit for the table row lifetime you specified.

 - Configure partitioning:

-- Partition key: Specify a column to partition the table by.
+- Partition key: Specify the column to split the table by.

 - Partition count: Specify the number of partitions for the table.